 The 121km road to Milford Sound from Te Anau has earned World Heritage status for its beauty and scenic variety.
-This includes lush lakeside forest, rugged mountains, cascading alpine rivers and picturesque walks.
+This includes lush lakeside forest, rugged mountains,

 We left Te Anau mid-morning and although it was overcast at least it was a dry day for our road trip to the Milford Sound.